Master Data Governance

 Data Governance Framework

-Data governance can best be seen as a mechanism that supports the overall data management strategy of the company.
-The Data Governance System gives the company a comprehensive approach to gathering, managing, protecting and preserving data.
-In order to better explain what the structure for data governance should cover, DAMA envisages data management as a wheel, with data governance as a core.
+The data governance framework can best be seen as a mechanism that supports the overall data management strategy of the company.
+The System gives the company a comprehensive approach to gathering, managing, protecting and preserving data.
+DAMA envisages data management as a wheel to better explain what the structure for data governance should cover, with it as a core.

 10 data management knowledge areas radiate: